Loinirnic/SpinnerDisk_Design/README.md

 - DC power supply Barrel Jack (J6) - power supply port
 - Alternative Screw terminal for power supply (J7) - Connect pcb directly to a DC power supply by screwing in cables instead of the barrel jack/audio jack

-- 100uF Through hole decoupling capacitor (C1) - Used reduce noise from power supply. must be placed as close to terminal as possible. preferrably made from ceramic then foil.
+- 100uF Through hole decoupling capacitor (C1) - Used reduce noise from power supply. must be placed as close to terminal as possible, preferrably made from ceramic or tentalum.
+Here is a link for further reading on decoupling capacitors in your own circuits - [When and how to use a Decoupling capacitor](https://blog.upverter.com/2019/11/12/when-and-how-to-use-a-decoupling-capacitor-in-your-pcb/)

-- 8A Fuse for the arduino THT/SMD (F1) - Ensures that the current does not exceed 8A and is easy to replace if it blows
+- 8A Fuse for the arduino THT/SMD (F1) - Ensures that the current does not exceed 8A since that is the supply current available.
+The value of fuse will depend on supply value and component maximum current.

 ## Final drawing schematic of the pcb